Welcome to the Official Website Of Rodney Hicks. Your visit is appreciated.

 Among the talented cast were then unknowns -Alex Brightman (School of Rock), Ezra Miller (Flashpoint, Perks of Being a Wallflower), Karla Mosley (The Bold and the Beautiful), Idara Victor (Turn, Risoli & Isles), Max Jenkins (The Mysteries of Laura) Karen DiConcetto (creator of the TV show Recovery Road), Eric Nelsen (All My Children, The Bay), Eric Anthony (Broadway's Hairspray, Mary Poppins) among others.

 Rodney taught as an adjunct professor of Acting at Portland State University from 2013-2015.
+He also owned and operated the Present Moment Actors Studio during this time as well.

 *Photograph by Jeffrey Mosier Photography